Sakooooo/nixos/modules/dev/README.md

 - copy project-template.nix
 - add package dependencies to it
   - when you dont maintain that project anymore you can delete the file and rebuild

+# Add language?

+- just make a nix file and add that yeah